CQCL/pytket-docs/manual/README.md

 The manual is built from several reStructuredText (.rst) files in the manual directory.

-There are currently 7 sections

-* What is tket?
-* Circuit Construction
-* Running on Backends
-* Compilation
-* Noise and the Quantum Circuit Model
-* Assertions
-* ZX diagrams

 The manual can be built locally as follows.

 First clone the pytket repository